About our Centre (NIHR Nottingham BRC)

-Nottingham University Hospitals NHS Trust is delighted to be working in partnership with the University of Nottingham and the MRC to support the NIHR Nottingham Hearing Biomedical Research Unit.
+Nottingham University Hospitals NHS Trust is delighted to be working in partnership with the University of Nottingham to support the NIHR Nottingham Biomedical Research Centre.
 It is an exciting, important endeavour that will further improve services for patients and their families locally, nationally and internationally.
-It is truly inspiring work being taken forward by a truly inspiring team.Dr Peter Homa Chief Executive, Nottingham University Hospitals NHS Trust
+It is truly inspiring work being taken forward by a truly inspiring team.Dr Peter Homa Chief Executive (Retired), Nottingham University Hospitals NHS Trust

-Working with NHBRU offers the BTA a real opportunity to understand and influence the tinnitus research agenda.
-The time NIHR Nottingham Hearing BRU staff give to the BTA – often their own free time – shows the commitment they have to supporting the wider tinnitus community and enables the BTA to achieve far more than it could without this input.Mr David Stockdale Chief Executive, British Tinnitus Association
+Working with the NIHR Nottingham BRC offers the BTA a real opportunity to understand and influence the tinnitus research agenda.
+The time NIHR Nottingham BRC staff give to the BTA – often their own free time – shows the commitment they have to supporting the wider tinnitus community and enables the BTA to achieve far more than it could without this input.Mr David Stockdale Chief Executive, British Tinnitus Association

 Participating..
 I thought it was quite fun.
 It was certainly very interesting.
 It sort of expanded my understanding of what hearing loss might be like, and how it might be rectified if the trial went forward.Peter Participant

 Although at first glance the world of research and clinical practice may seem far apart, both disciplines are highly complementary, often informing one another.
-Having the opportunity to work in both areas has been an invaluable experience, offering me a new perspective and a deeper understanding of both disciplinesJeff Fourth-year PhD student; combining a part-time degree with his audiology career
+Having the opportunity to work in both areas has been an invaluable experience, offering me a new perspective and a deeper understanding of both disciplinesJeff Former PhD student who combined a part-time degree with his audiology career

 Members of the general public are welcome to attend our seminars.
 However space is limited so if you would like to attend, please ring Sandra Smith at least 24 hours prior to the seminar on 0115 823 2634 to reserve a place.
 If Sandra Smith is unavailable contact Jan Kelly on 0115 823 2617 or contact reception on 0115 823 2600.